halogenandtoast/ArkhamHorror/README.md

 ### Player Cards

-* All player cards up to the Carcosa deluxe box
+* All player cards through the Carcosa cycle

 ### Campaigns

 * Night of the Zealot
   * Return to Night of the Zealot
 * The Dunwich Legacy
-* The Path To Carcosa (2/8)
+* The Path To Carcosa

 ### Side Stories